Product innovation guidance

 Make protein an optional add-on and include plant-based protein offerings.

-GFI’s work enables our food industry partners to develop and market plant-based, cultivated, and other alternative protein products.
+We help food industry partners to develop and market plant-based, cultivated, and other alternative protein products.
 We work with consumer packaged goods companies, large food and meat companies, and alternative protein companies.
-GFI’s experts analyze the market, uncover consumer insights, identify whitespace opportunities, provide advice, make industry connections, and build communities.
+Our experts analyze the market, uncover consumer insights, identify whitespace opportunities, provide advice, make industry connections, and build communities.
 We do all this to enable the food industry to deliver alternative protein products that compete on the key drivers of consumer choice: taste, price, and convenience.

 Specifically, we provide guidance to: